Would you like to earn the Certified Rehabilitation Counselor

 Individuals who hold a master's or doctoral degree in counseling that is not listed under 'Category R' (i.e., mental health or school counseling) may also apply for the advanced certificate if they are taking the CRC certification exam under another category (such as D or E).

 You can start coursework in either the fall or spring semester.
-The application deadline for a spring semester start is November 1 and July 15 for a fall semester start.
+Admission is rolling with application deadline of two weeks prior to the semester start dates.

 Applications will be reviewed on a rolling basis and students will be accepted based on space availability.